ISUgenomics/data_wrangling/bin_data/README.md

 *defaults for optional arguments:*
 ```
--ll None                # means: all labels will be processed
+-ll ''                  # means: all labels will be processed
--hd None                # means: assigning 'label' for labels-col, 'position' for ranges-col, and 'val-X' for remaining columns, where X is an increasing int number
+-hd ''                  # means: assigning 'label' for labels-col, 'position' for ranges-col, and 'val-X' for remaining columns, where X is an increasing int number
--ch None                # means: optimizing number of loaded input rows for 250MB memory usage
+-ch 0                # means: optimizing number of loaded input rows for 250MB memory usage
 -s 'true'               # means: data chunked by unique labels will be saved in CSV format into the CHUNKS/ directory; disabled when input is a directory
 -c 'ave'                # means: average of each numerical column in the slice will be returned
 -t 'step'               # means: data will be sliced by the number of rows in a slice (each slice consists of the same number of rows)